 Welcome to this RunCool® Hood Louvers installation session!
 Most Car Guys we know would make good surgeons, as they frequently "operate" on their vehicles.
-(And, considering the occasional busted knuckle or two, this, also, can include some blood loss!)
+(And, considering the occasional busted knuckle or two, this can also include some pain and blood loss!)
 Hence, these Installation Instructions have a step-by-step "surgical" approach (also with the hope that Obamacare will reimburse you for performing this 'operation'!).
 Read these carefully and completely.